fixprogram/dops/README.md

-I chose to automate the calculations and updates to improve the user experience by eliminating the need for manual button clicks.
+I considered this a real project, so I chose to automate the calculations and updates to improve the UX.
-To ensure performance, I implemented debouncing for API calls and input validation to handle edge cases gracefully.

-// TODO:

-3. Check area labels and accessability
+Desktop only

+## How to run

+npm run (dev | build | test)

+## Libraries choice

+- React Query for handing network requests and caching static data
+- Jotai for simplifying communication between components
+- mapbox + @turf/length for calculating the distance and providing better UX